-Figure 1 shows predicted SO_2 concentrations in the Ballycastle area.
-The model predicts that the 99.9 percentile of the 15 minute mean SO_2 concentration will not be exceeded in any parts of the Borough.
+Figure 1 shows predicted SO_2 concentrations in the $2.5x2.5km^2$ area.
+The model predicts that the 15 minute mean SO_2 objective will be exceeded in the Greystone and Ballycraigy Estates.
+It is not predicted to be exceeded in the Parkhall, Newpark and Stiles Estates.
 It has been assumed that domestic fuel burning in the area will not change between when the survey was carried out and 2004/5.